department-of-veterans-affairs/va.gov-cms-test/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

   - [ ] Test User Dashboard: https://tud.vfs.va.gov/ and [Test User Dashboard docs](https://depo-platform-documentation.scrollhelp.site/developer-docs/test-user-dashboard-guide).
 In lower environments, we are encouraged not to use our actual login credentials to test authed work.
 The TUD provides a set of test users you can use to login to various environments for testing.
   - [ ] [Datadog](https://depo-platform-documentation.scrollhelp.site/developer-docs/get-access-to-datadog) to access monitoring metrics (write licenses are limited, so only read-only might be available)
 - [ ] [GraphQL Explorer](https://staging.cms.va.gov/graphql/explorer) - GraphQL acts as the Drupal content API, for building queries that can be used in FE templates.
 The Explorer (on Staging) will allow you to test those queries.
-- [ ] Browse the [Topic Dives videos](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/teams/sitewide/topic-dives) - includes CMS content, and non-CMS topics for Facilities & Public Websites teams as well
+- [ ] Browse the [Topic Dives videos](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/teams/sitewide/topic-dives) - includes CMS content, and some non-CMS topics for Sitewide teams as well

 </details>